Finland93/GemHunter/README.md

 ## **GemHunter Tool for TradingView - Always free**
 ![GemHunter Tool Image](https://www.tradingview.com/x/VlBbsexD/)

 The GemHunter Tool for TradingView is a comprehensive trading assistant designed to enhance your trading strategy by combining advanced technical analysis with clear, actionable insights.
 Below is a detailed guide to the various metrics and visual indicators provided by the tool.
-[Checkout also our website here.](https://lowcapgems.xyz)

 ### **Seamless Integration with MACD Integration**